Nirei Fukuzumi: Toyota

+In 2026, Fukuzumi joined Rookie Racing and quickly made history for the team, scoring their first ever podium at Mobility Resort Motegi, and the following round scoring the team's first ever win at Suzuka Circuit.

 Super GT

 GT300

 Fukuzumi make his Super GT debut in GT300 Class with ARTA as Shinichi Takagi's teammate.
-In that season, he managed to claim the Super GT GT300 Title, while in Super Formula full debut managed to get 7th place in the standings.
+In that season, he managed to claim the Super GT GT300 Title, while in Super Formula full debut managed to get seventh place in the standings.

 GT500

-In 2020, he stayed with the same team but promoted to GT500 class in Super GT with Tomoki Nojiri as his teammate.
-For 2021, He stays with the same team in both series.
-And in 2021 with 1 win both Nojiri Fukuzumi clinched runners up place.
-Fukuzumi continues to compete in Super GT with ARTA, but this time he moves to the new 16 car after ARTA work together with Mugen Team where he paired with Hiroki Otsu.
-Meanwhile Fukuzumi, and Otsu claimed their car number 16 maiden win, alongside 3 podiums, and a pole position.
-Both of them initially fight for the title, but fall short where they end up outside the Top 3, and ended up in 4th place.
+In 2020, Fukuzumi stayed with the same team but promoted to GT500 class in Super GT with Tomoki Nojiri as his teammate.
+For 2021, he stayed with the same team in both series.
+And in 2021 with one win and he and Nojiri Fukuzumi finished second in the points.
+Fukuzumi continued to compete in Super GT with ARTA, but this time he moved to the new 16 car after ARTA work together with Mugen Team, where he was paired with Hiroki Otsu.
+Meanwhile Fukuzumi, and Otsu claimed their car number 16 its maiden win, alongside three podiums, and a pole position.
+Both of them initially fought for the title, but fell short where they finished outside the top-three, and ended up in fourth place.

-After left Honda, Fukuzumi will drive for TGR Team Eneos ROOKIE alongside 2019 GT500 champion, Kazuya Oshima.
+After he left Honda, Fukuzumi would drive for TGR Team Eneos ROOKIE alongside 2019 GT500 champion, Kazuya Oshima.